 Shoutout to the Winners

-As in the past six years, it was fun to start Independence Day off with a bang with my running friends at the 2019 Firecracker 5K.
+After virtually walking last year’s race due to an injury and the pandemic, it was fun to start Independence Day off in person and with a bang at the 2021 Firecracker 5K.
 If you live in Northern Virginia and are looking for something fun for the morning of the Fourth of July, join me in running this great race next year.
 Potomac River Running never disappoints!

 Disclaimer: This post contains affiliate links which means if you click on the blue product link and then make a purchase, I will receive a commission for referring you.
 You will pay no more or less for the product; however, Amazon will show their gratitude for my referral by paying me.